unpaidresearcher/SANER2026/README.md

 ## Defects Extraction

-The defects are extracted from the preprocessed csvs from the "`JIRA-defect-dataset`" of the repository "`https://github.com/awsm-research/Large-Defect-Prediction-Benchmark`".
+The defects are extracted from the preprocessed csvs from the "`JIRA-defect-dataset`" of the repository "`https://github.com/awsm-research/Large-Defect-Prediction-Benchmark`". (**Mining software defects: Should we consider affected releases** by Yatish et. al)

 The csvs are also in the `CSVs` folder.

 ## Pickle Creation